annamourasobral/role-playing/README.md

 - .map(), .join(), .fill() methods;
 - Returning a function inside a function;
 - Creating new arrays with the Array constructor;
+- Constructor functions;
+- The "this" keyword;
+- Methods on constructor functions;
+- Object.assign;
+- Import/Export